nandan-kumar-singh/AddressFinder/README.md

                 Log.d(TAG, "onGetAddress: " + address.toString());
             }
         }.execute();

+        OR

-        //OR to get address from address text use limke this new AddressFinder("Uttam nagar, new delhi") {
+        //to get address from address text use limke this new AddressFinder("Uttam nagar, new delhi") {
             @Override
             public void onGetAddress(Address address) {